zhanksun/zhanksun.github.io/_posts/2020-05-06-academic-writing.md

   6. But the episode also **revealed some of the strange dynamics at play in the coronavirus era, at the intersection where health policy, geopolitics and international commerce meet**.
   7. Of course, things didn’t **shake out that way.
 The best laid plans and all that**.
   8. The question now arises as to whether we can utilise the structure of these policies to develop heuristics for the original routing problem, which is our main concern.
+  9. A stationary policy is a rule for choosing between a and b at each decision epoch in the light of the current state.

 ### Capitalization in Titles: Which Words??